Modeling Cell Dynamics and Interactions with Unbalanced Mean Field Schr\"odinger Bridge: Conclusion

-We thank Dr. Zhenfu Wang (PKU), Prof. Chao Tang (PKU) and Prof. Qing Nie (UCI) for their insightful discussions.
-This work was supported by the National Key R\&D Program of China (No. 2021YFA1003301 to T.L.) and National Natural Science Foundation of China (NSFC No. 12288101 to T.L. \& P.Z., and 8206100646, T2321001 to P.Z.).
-We acknowledge the support from the High-performance Computing Platform of Peking University for computation.
+\begin{ack} We thank Dr. Zhenfu Wang (PKU), Prof. Chao Tang (PKU) and Prof. Qing Nie (UCI) for their insightful discussions.
+This work was supported by the National Key R\&D Program of China (No. 2021YFA1003301 to T.L.), National Natural Science Foundation of China (NSFC No. 12288101 to T.L. \& P.Z., and 8206100646, T2321001 to P.Z.) and The Fundamental Research Funds for the Central Universities, Peking University.
+We acknowledge the support from the High-performance Computing Platform of Peking University for computation. \end{ack} \setcitestyle{numbers}